imekon/SFMLWWC/README.md

 # WWC

-Wandering Wizard's Castle
+## Wandering Wizard's Castle

-Rewriting with SFML.NET in C#
+Something I came up with when I first encountered moria, rogue and nethack; current WWC has a text interface, I may add a graphics layer later.

 Copyright (c) 2022 Pete Goodwin